jackyliang/loop.tf/README.md

 - Added form validation for the UGC profile links.
 You now won't be able to add verify random URLs
 - Added tool tip and tweaked UI in UGC Roster Verification
+- Added release notes tab in the navigation bar

 #### June 20